 Hypothesis is a social annotation tool for the web and digital documents.
 You will need an account which you can sign up for on the Hypothesis website and a browser plugin is optional.
 This tool allows us to collectively mark up a text that we are all reading in-line with comments, questions, and even video and images.
 You will be prompted to create your account during the week that we will actually use Hypothes.is

 Sync Video Calls

-Typically each week facilitators organize a synchronous video call with the participants and often invite special guests.
+Typically facilitators organize a synchronous video calls a few times throughout #DigPINS and often invite special guests.
 You will need a camera and microphone to be able to participate; this could be a webcam on your computer or a smartphone/tablet.
 You will also need a strong internet signal to connect though many of the providers also allow for a phone call to connect – though this only allows for voice communication.
-Some sync video platforms are Google Hangouts, Appear.in, Skype, and others.
+Some sync video platforms are Zoom, Google Hangouts, Skype, and others.
 The platform will be announced when the call is announced.